Death of Yuri Gagarin: The crash

 After posting his thesis in an engineer training academy of the Soviet Air Forces and an extended flight pause, Gagarin began his summer practice, composed of a few training flights with the MiG-15UTI aircraft, which was used for training purposes.
 Between 13 and 22 March 1968 he performed 18 flights, completing a total of 7 hours.
 Before being allowed to perform flights independently, he was required to do another two controlled flights alongside the pilot, colonel, and Hero of the Soviet Union Vladimir Seryogin.

-At 10:18 on the morning of March 27, 1968, Gagarin and Seryogin took off from Chkalovsky Air Base in Shchyolkovo, a settlement close to Moscow.
+At 10:18 on the morning of 27 March 1968, Gagarin and Seryogin took off from Chkalovsky Air Base in Shchyolkovo, a settlement close to Moscow.
 At take off the visibility conditions on the ground were good, however there was a cloud layer at 600 m.
 The mission was not expected to last more than 20 minutes, but at 10:27, 8 minutes after he started, Gagarin relayed that the mission had been completed.
 At 10:29 (Moscow time) he asked for, and received, permission to return to base.
 At 10:30, contact was lost with the aircraft.

 A rescue mission was initiated when it became clear that the aircraft was out of fuel, which lasted more than 3 hours.
 At 14:50 one of the helicopters managed to take an image of the aircraft's wreckage approximately 65 km from the airport, close to Novosyolovo, 18 km away from Kirzhach in Vladimir Oblast.
 The next morning, government commission members surveyed the debris of the aircraft.
-Parts of Gagarin and Seryogin's bodies were found, which were recognized by relatives and colleagues.
+Parts of Gagarin and Seryogin's bodies were found, which were recognised by relatives and colleagues.
 At the site of the crash, various objects were found, such as personal items of the pilots - a pocket edition book with navigation rules and photos of Sergei Korolyov.
 Gagarin's flight jacket was found in a tree, which contained some food coupons.
 Due to the way Gagarin's hand bones were broken, the investigators concluded that he had not given up the flight controls during the crash.